 In addition to his controversy practice, David helps businesses and entrepreneurs develop proactive tax and estate planning strategies to avoid future disputes and minimize all taxes, including income, estate, gift, GST, franchise and sales/use tax.

 Outside the office, David spends substantial time giving back to the community and teaching the next generation of lawyers.
-He is the current chair of AVANCE-Dallas, a nonprofit organization dedicated to strengthening families in at-risk communities through effective parent education and support programs.
-He is also a professor at Southern Methodist University, where he teaches estate planning in the university’s Continuing and Professional Education program and tax procedure in the Dedman School of Law.
+He is a council member of the State Bar Tax Section and an adjunct professor at Southern Methodist University Dedman School of Law where he teaches the intricacies of Federal and State tax controversy.